kurotakazuki/mpl/README.md

 --->

 ## TODO
+- Can be Variable in Leaf Node
 - Add RowColSpan
 - Create parser from MPLG file.
 - Error Handling
 - Packrat Parsing
 - Left Recursion

+## Next implementation
+- [ ] Can be Variable in Leaf Node
+- [ ] Error Handling

 ## Practice
 ### Sequence